Curriculum. Learning to Live... together.

-There are opportunities to learn drums, violin, keyboards, guitar, harmonica and we have a class set of ukuleles so that every child can learn an instrument as part of their class music lessons.
+There are opportunities to learn drums, violin, keyboards, guitar, harmonica and we have two class sets of ukuleles and recorders so that every child can learn two instruments as part of their class music lessons.

 Productions and ‘Dance at the Dome’ are highlights of every school year.

-Year 6 shoot and screen a feature film each year; Bugsy in 2014 and Joseph in 2015.
+Year 6 shoot and screen a feature film each year; Matilda in 2021 and 'A Night At The Movies' in 2022.